Skip to content

 Private and social housing tenants

-If you are a private or social housing tenant you should contact your landlord for action on your pest issue.
-We are happy to undertake work for you/your landlord but you should agree who will pay the incurred cost prior to contacting us.
+If you are a private or social housing tenant you should contact your landlord to discuss your pest issue with them.

-For help finding a Pest Control Contractor visit the British Pest Control Association website.
+For help finding a Pest Control Contractor visit the British Pest Control Association.

-The Council has no statutory to take action against gulls.
+The Council has no statutory duty to take action against gulls.

 It is an offence to drop food scraps and other litter and you may receive a fixed penalty notice for this.